 Congress has authorized FDA to collect an annual establishment registration fee for device establishments.
 A detailed list of the types of device establishments that are required to register and pay the fee can be found at "Who Must Register, List and Pay the Fee".
 There are no reductions in annual establishment registration fees for small businesses or any other group.

 The schedule of annual registration user fees for fiscal years 2013 through 2017 follows:

 |Year||FY 2013||FY 2014||FY 2015||FY 2016||FY 2017|

-* These fees are estimates.
-Actual fees for that fiscal year will be determined and posted by August prior to that fiscal year.
+* This fee is an estimate.
+The actual fee for fiscal year 2017 will be determined and posted by August 2016.

 Most establishments that are required to register with the FDA are also required to list the devices that are made there and the activities that are performed on those devices.
 If a device requires premarket approval or notification before being marketed in the U.S., then the owner/operator should also provide the FDA premarket submission number (510(k), PMA, PDP, HDE).

 The amendments to the Medical Device User Fee Modernization Act require that after September 30th, 2007, all registration and listing information be submitted electronically, unless a waiver has been granted.

 Registration and listing provides FDA with the location of medical device establishments and the devices manufactured at those establishments.
 Knowing where devices are made increases the nation’s ability to prepare for and respond to public health emergencies.

 If you encounter an issue during the registration and listing process and need to contact us, please fill out as much of the information below as possible.